 Because of DOI's persistent mismanagement of IIM trust accounts, Native Americans have not received money that they rightfully and legally earned-money that could be used for education, health care, housing, and other needed services.
 Billions of dollars owed over time have multiplied the government's obligation to Native Americans and rendered them more reliant on the receipt of funds from external (non-tribal) sources.

-DOI, through BIA, provides extensive federal services to Native Americans via numerous financial assistance programs.21 A partial list includes aid to tribal governments, social services, resource management, education, alcohol and substance abuse prevention, and public safety and justice (see table
+DOI, through BIA, provides extensive federal services to Native Americans via numerous financial assistance programs.21 A partial list includes aid to tribal governments, social services, resource man-

 17 Cobell v.
 Babbitt, 30 F. Supp.
 2d 24, 28.